cea-hpc/modules/INSTALL.rst

-                      Generate code in module function definition and initialization scripts to add support for silencing shell debugging properties (default=yes) --enable-quarantine-support
+                      Generate code in module function definition and initialization scripts to add support for silencing shell debugging properties (default=yes) --enable-set-shell-startup
+                      Set when module function is defined the shell startup file to ensure that the module function is still defined in sub-shells. (default=yes) --enable-quarantine-support
                       Generate code in module function definition and initialization scripts to add support for the